setc/MasterCV/readme.txt

 work.
 Even more if you are aiming to job offers in various countries, each one of them with his own 'flavor' of curriculum.

-So I decided to create a megacurriculum to everything and the kitchen sink in as a base to create curriculums ready to send.
+So I decided to create a megacurriculum with everything and the kitchen sink in as a base to create curriculums ready to send.
 I just need to comment the parts I don't need (an maybe reorder some things) and voila, a new curriculum is born.
 Of course I can add and rewrite, but in the master version I can keep